 - Enter USD/INR in a cell.

-- Go to the Data tab.
-Click on Data Types > Currency.
+- Go to the Data > Data Types > Currency.

-Boom!
-Excel converted my text into a linked data type, showing live exchange rates.
-I could then extract the rate using:
+Excel converted my text into a linked data type.
+Now get the rate with:

 =D1.Price

-But hey, I love flexibility.
-So, I added dropdown lists for currencies using Data Validation.
-This way, I could pick any currency pair without typing.
+I added dropdown lists for currencies using Data Validation.
+This way I could pick any currency pair without typing.

-- I listed common currencies like USD, EUR, GBP, INR, and JPY.
+- I list common currencies like USD, EUR, GBP, INR, and JPY.

 - Created dropdowns in the From Currency and To Currency columns.